DylanBedetti/Trading-Cryptokitties/README.md

 - [x] Collect eth price data
 - [x] Get predict data working
 - [x] Make a combine script (for train_dense, trend and eth price) - probably going to be a bit nasty
+- [ ] Make tool to see past cryptokittie sales that are similar
 - [ ] Create model class which check if model saved avaliable or trains new model
 - [ ] Connect email - send top 50 buys with important stats
 - [ ] Log best 50 buy for each day